DingshanDeng/ysoisochrone/README.md

 ## Feature

 - Handle different formats of the isochrones from different reference sources.
-The available evolutionary models include Baraffe et al. (2015), Feiden et al. (2016), PARSEC (both version 1.2 and 2.0), and MIST (version 1.2).
+The available evolutionary models include [Baraffe et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/abstract), [Feiden (2016)](https://ui.adsabs.harvard.edu/abs/2016A%26A...593A..99F/abstract), [PARSEC (both version 1.2 and 2.0)](http://stev.oapd.inaf.it/PARSEC/index.html), and [MIST (version 1.2)](https://waps.cfa.harvard.edu/MIST/).
 See the reference section below for details.
 Other tracks will also be added in the future.
 - Derive the stellar masses and ages from the isochrones by:
 	- (a) Using the Bayesian inference approach.
 The required inputs are stellar effective temperature ($T_{\rm eff}$), bolometric luminosity ($L_{\rm bol}$), and their uncertainties.
 	- (b) Using the Bayesian inference approach where we do not have a good luminosity measurement.
 Therefore, we need to assume an age for the target.